 Networking and business go hand in hand.
 It's one of those things that as a business owner, we know we have to do, yet we don't always make time for it.
-Networking is important because it allows us to meet new people and to continue building and maintaining the relationships we currently have.
-People like to do business with people that they like and that they know they can trust.
-I like to think of networking as a side business to my full time business.
+Networking is important because it allows us to meet new people and continue building and maintaining the relationships we currently have.
+People like to do business with people they like and people they trust.
+Think of networking as a side business to your full time business.
 There are times when it can feel like a part time job; but it is worth it because it pays off in the end.
-In order to run a successful and sustainable business, I would recommend networking at least 2 -3 times a week.
+In order to run a successful and sustainable business, I would recommend networking at least once a week.
 It is especially important in the early stages of your business.
-Once you gain some traction you can cut back to once a week or once every other week.
+Once you gain some traction you can cut back to every other other week or once a month.
 So now you are probably thinking... "ok, what do I do when I get there?".
 Here are my top 5 tips that I have found that make networking not only fun, but also very effective:

 1. Arrive on time and come prepared.
 It's nice to arrive early so you can settle in and become comfortable with your surroundings.
 This will also help if you are new to networking and you feel nervous.
 Arriving late and walking into a room of people already talking and mingling can be overwhelming.
 Coming prepared means bringing a ton of business cards and being ready to hand them out.
 How many times have you been out at an event and you ask for a business card and the person says, "oh I'm sorry, I don't have one", or "I forgot them"?
 This always makes me wonder how serious they are about making solid connections.
 You want to follow up with these people you are connecting with, so it is so important to hand out your card as well as get their card.